 There is no formal process for your establishing observations.
 Simply googling for local SLPs is a great way to start, as is contacting the SLPs at local hospitals, clinics, and schools.
 ASHA provider finder (http://www.asha.org/findpro/) can be helpful in locating large companies as well as some smaller independent providers in Early Intervention.

-For local applicants, unfortunately we cannot accommodate non-Northwestern SLL program students in our in-house clinic due to our HIPAA policy.
+Unfortunately, for local applicants, we cannot accommodate non-Northwestern SLL program students for observation within our campus clinic due to our HIPAA policy.

 A Note about Northwestern Prerequisites

 Please be aware that this information is specific to Northwestern’s requirements.
-Programs have different approaches to prerequisite coursework, and in general, Northwestern tends to require fewer courses than other programs.
+Programs have different approaches to prerequisite coursework, and generally, Northwestern tends to require fewer courses than other programs.
 Students are strongly advised to verify other programs’ requirements.

 Application without Prerequisites Completed